snowplow/snowplowanalytics.com/_posts/2019-02-13-snowplow-scala-analytics-sdk-0.4.0-released/index.md

 - Accessing always existing fields still required redundant error processing logic, e.g. `parsedJson.map("event_id").getOrElse(throw new RuntimeException("event_id is not present in the enriched event")`
 - To get a list of shredded types a separate function, `jsonifyWithInventory`, had to be used.

 In 0.4.0, the `EventTransformer` API has been replaced by `Event` - a single typesafe container that contains all 132 members of a [canonical Snowplow event][canonical-event-model].
 All fields are automatically converted to appropriate non-String types where possible - for instance, the `event_id` column is represented as a [UUID instance][java-uuid], while timestamps are converted into optional [Instant][java-instant] values, eliminating the need for common string conversions.
-Contexts and unstructured events are also wrapped in [self-describing data container types][self-describing-type], allowing for advanced operations such as Iglu URI lookups.
+Contexts and self-describing events are also wrapped in [self-describing data container types][self-describing-type], allowing for advanced operations such as Iglu URI lookups.

 The case class has the following primary functions: